Justin Wolfers

-Justin James Michael Wolfers (born December 11, 1972) is an Australian economist and public policy scholar.
-He is professor of economics and public policy at the Gerald R. Ford School of Public Policy at the University of Michigan, and a Senior Fellow at the Peterson Institute for International Economics.
+Justin James Michael Wolfers (born 11 December 1972) is an Australian-American economist and public policy scholar.

+He is professor of economics and public policy at the Ford School of Public Policy at the University of Michigan, and a non-resident senior fellow at both the Brookings Institution and the Peterson Institute for International Economics.

-Early life and education
+Education

-Wolfers attended James Ruse Agricultural High School, in Sydney (1985–1990); it was in high school that he became interested in economics, noting the influence of his economics teacher.
+Wolfers attended James Ruse Agricultural High School, in Sydney (1985–1990).
+It was in high school that he became interested in economics, noting the influence of his economics teacher.

-Wolfers earned a Bachelor of Economics from the University of Sydney (1991–1994).
+Following graduation from high school, Wolfers earned a bachelor's degree in economics from the University of Sydney in 1994.

-He moved to the US and earned a Master of Arts in economics (2000) and a PhD in economics (1997–2001) at Harvard University.
-He had a Fulbright Scholarship.
+He then moved to the United States, and at Harvard University earned a MA in economics in 2000 and a PhD in economics in 2001.
+Wolfers is a Fulbright Scholar.

 Career

 Wolfers was associate professor of business and public policy at the Wharton School of the University of Pennsylvania.
-In the fall of 2012 Wolfers moved to the University of Michigan as professor of economics and public policy beginning with his partner, fellow economist Betsey Stevenson. he is a Senior Fellow at the Peterson Institute for International Economics.
+With his partner, fellow economist Betsey Stevenson, in the fall of 2012 Wolfers moved to the University of Michigan as professor of economics and public policy.
+Wolfers is a non-resident senior fellow at the Brookings Institution and at the Peterson Institute for International Economics, a research associate of the National Bureau of Economic Research, a research fellow of the IZA in Bonn and a research affiliate of the Centre for Economic Policy Research in London.
+He is also a visiting professor of economics at the University of Sydney.

 Work

-He is noted for his research on happiness and its relation to income.
+Wolfers is noted for his research on happiness and its relation to income.

 He is a contributor to The New York Times (where he writes for The Upshot blog) and The Wall Street Journal.
 He was an editor of the Brookings Papers on Economic Activity from 2009 through 2015.
-Wolfers' research has explored macro economics, labor economics, the economics of sports, prediction markets, and the family.
+His research has explored macro economics, labour economics, the economics of sports, prediction markets, and the family.

-In 2019, he and Stevenson wrote two economics textbooks, Principles of Microeconomics and Principles of Macroeconomics, published by Macmillan Learning.
-The authors' aim was to reflect a school of thought where "every decision a person makes is an economic decision" and offer examples students could relate to to better reflect the real world.
+In 2019, Stevenson and Wolfers wrote two economics textbooks, Principles of Microeconomics and Principles of Macroeconomics, published by Macmillan Learning.
+The aim of the authors was to reflect a school of thought where "every decision a person makes is an economic decision" and to offer examples students could relate to, reflecting the real world.

-Wolfers and Stevenson host the Think Like an Economist podcast which intends to introduce the audience to economic ideas and empower them to make better decisions.
+Stevenson and Wolfers host the Think Like an Economist podcast which intends to introduce the audience to economic ideas and empower folks to make better decisions.

+Wolfers publishes Platypus Economics on Substack, which debuted in the Spring of 2026.
+The newsletter offers free and paid subscriptions, providing links among its options to earlier work and video of interviews on other programs and platforms as well as an online chat.

 Personal life

 Wolfers and his partner Betsey Stevenson have two children.
-They are unmarried for tax reasons and have publicly discussed being in a shared earning/shared parenting relationship.
+They are unmarried for tax reasons and often have discussed being in a shared earning and parenting relationship during interviews and public appearances.